kckecheng/cheatsheets/templates/README.md

 # templates

-A directory to hold configuration file samples
+A directory for holding configuration file samples